typesense/typesense-website/docs-site/content/0.22.1/api/documents.md

 ### Facet Results

-You can use the `facet_by` search parameter to have Typesense return facet counts for a particular set of fields.
+You can use the `facet_by` search parameter to have Typesense return aggregate facet counts for a particular set of fields.
+For integer fields, Typesense will also return max, min and average values, in addition to counts.

 For eg: if you have a dataset of songs, and if you facet by the genre field and do a search, Typesense will return the number of matching songs in every genre in the results.
 This is useful to show users a summary of results, so they can further drill-down the results.